Commodity channel index

-The commodity channel index (CCI) is an oscillator originally introduced by Donald Lambert in 1980.
+The commodity channel index (CCI) is an oscillator indicator that is used by traders and investors to help identify price reversals, price extremes and trend strength when using technical analysis to analyse financial markets.

+History

+It was originally introduced by Donald Lambert in 1980.

-Since its introduction, the indicator has grown in popularity and is now a very common tool for traders in identifying cyclical trends not only in commodities but also equities and currencies.
+Since its introduction, the indicator has grown in popularity and has become a very common tool for traders to identify cyclical trends not only in commodities but also equities and currencies.
 The CCI can be adjusted to the timeframe of the market traded on by changing the averaging period.

 Calculation

-CCI measures a security’s variation from the statistical mean.
+CCI measures a security's variation from the statistical mean.

 The CCI is calculated as the difference between the typical price of a commodity and its simple moving average, divided by the mean absolute deviation of the typical price.
 The index is usually scaled by an inverse factor of 0.015 to provide more readable numbers: